1313e/CMasher/joss_paper/paper.md

 The colormaps in *CMasher* are all designed to be perceptually uniform sequential using the ``viscm`` package [@viscm]; most of them are CVD-friendly; and they cover a wide range of different color combinations to accommodate for most applications.
 It offers several alternatives to commonly used colormaps, like *chroma* and *rainforest* for *jet*; *sunburst* for *hot*; *neutral* for *binary*; and *fusion* and *redshift* for *coolwarm*.
 Users are encouraged to request for specific colormaps to be designed if they cannot find the perfect one.
-An overview of all current colormaps in *CMasher* is shown in Fig. 2.
+An overview of all current colormaps in *CMasher* (as of v1.2.2) is shown in Fig. 2.

 *CMasher* has already been used in several scientific studies, including model emulations [@PRISM_JOSS; @PRISM_ApJS]; galaxy kinematics (Džudžar et al., in prep); and redshift estimations for fast radio bursts [@Fruitbat].
 Due to the number of different color sequences and the perceptual uniform sequential nature of the colormaps, *CMasher* is also great for representing qualitative data.